hmdc/good25/README.md

 The Demo has been customized to dynamically load configuration changes to facilitate development and trying new features.
 No application restart required.

 ### Announcements
+The demo OOD application has been configured to use the local folder [./config/demo/public/announcements](./config/demo/public/announcements) to load announcements.

+For more information on announcements, see the [OOD documentation](https://osc.github.io/ood-documentation/latest/customizations.html#announcements)

 ## Widgets Partials